Greatest Hits (Alien Ant Farm album)

-Greatest Hits is the debut studio album by American rock band Alien Ant Farm, released in 1999 through the bands own label "Chick Music Records".
-Despite its name, it is not a compilation album, and was intended to be tongue-in-cheek.
-The album won best independent album at the 9th annual LA Music Awards in 1999.
-Most of the songs were reworked for Anthology and Truant.
+Greatest Hits is the debut studio album by the American rock band Alien Ant Farm, released in 1999 through the band's own label, Chick Music Records.
+Despite its name, Greatest Hits is not a compilation album, and was intended to be tongue-in-cheek.
+To record the album, the band would sneak into a local studio overnight and work until the morning.
+Most of the songs were reworked on their next two albums, Anthology and Truant.